cookiejar/cookietemple/docs/github_support.rst

 Creation fails, ok: But how can I then access the full features of cookietemple?
 You can try to fix the issue (or wait some time on case, for example, when Github is down) and then process to create a Github repository manually.
-After this, make sure to create a secret named :code:`CT_SYNC_TOKEN` with the value of your PAT for your repository.
+After this, make sure to create a secret named ``CT_SYNC_TOKEN`` with the value of your PAT for your repository.
 See `the Github docs <https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets>`_ for more information on how to create a secret.

-We're planning to provide a command like :code:`cookietemple fix_github` that tries to create a Github repo, set the secret and all other stuff that is going on during the Github repository creation in the create process in a later version.
+We're planning to provide a command like ``cookietemple config fix-github`` that tries to create a Github repo, set the secret and all other stuff that is going on during the Github repository creation in the create process in a later version.

 Issue labels